IngotGG/iron/docs/inserting.md

 )
 ```

+> [!TIP]
+> Iron will dynamically generate bindings for models in prepare statements even if they are missing
+> the `Bindings` interface.
+This is useful for when you want to use the model as a parameter to a
+> query.
+You will however no longer be able to call `bindings()` on the model.

 Inserting data is very simple, and we'll use the `prepare` method to insert data in this example.
 Alongside that we'll create a table into the in-memory database to make this a working example.
 We
 recommend using [Flyway](https://github.com/flyway/flyway) for production environments.